plmday/Kiwi/Kiwi.md

 ###2.13.
 Kiwi References

-In the text associated with a label or a URL, an ` _ ` is used to indicate that no better face is intended for the link, show the label or the URL as is.
+` _ ` in the linked-text field indicates that no better face is intended for the link, show the label or the URL as is.

 ###2.13.1.
 Kiwi Labels